 5. Fair Trip

 If you’re more of a rogue solo travel backpacker type do not fear!
-There is an app for you.
-Fair trip is a wondrous platform full of places to stay based on their eco cred.
+There is an App for you.
+Fair trip is a wondrous Eco travel App full of places to stay based on their eco cred.
 With filters like “local, social, green” and “fair” you’d be hard pressed to find an ugly multinational conglomerate hotel for your nice little holiday.
 We won’t name any names.

 6. My Little Footprint

-Another cheeky little app to kerb our eco sins comes in the form of Giki.
+Another cheeky little app to kerb our Eco sins comes in the form of Giki.
 It uses label scanners to tell us how ethical, sustainable and healthy a product is before we chuck it in the trolley.
-Using badges like sustainable palm oil, low carbon footprint and hero products you can easily check and favourite items for next time.
+Using badges like sustainable palm oil, low carbon footprint and hero products.
+You can easily check and favourite items for next time.
+Eco travel App hero!
 The good news is Nutella makes the cut!

 8. Too Good To Go

 Ten Million Tonnes of food is wasted every year in the UK.
-But wait, you can save it, you eco virtuous hero you.
+Insane isn’t it?
+But wait, you can save it, you Eco virtuous hero you.
 But don’t go getting in the bins just yet.
-Too Good To Go is an app that lets you know when stores have unwanted food at discount rates.
+Too Good To Go is an Eco travel App that lets you know when stores have unwanted food at discount rates.
 Although it’s not in every city yet it’s a universal idea.
 Share meals in hostels, only buy what you’re going to eat and make the most of the short shelf life discounts in supermarkets.
 Win, win, but maybe don’t eat out of the bin.